-Little Rock citizens passed a one (1)-cent sales and use tax increase in September 2011 that went into effect on January 1, 2012.
-The one (1)-cent local sales and use tax increase was comprised of two separate sales and use taxes: (i) a permanent five-eighths (5/8)-cent sales and use tax for operations and (ii) a temporary three-eighths (3/8)-cent sales and use for capital projects, which was to expire on December 31, 2021.
-The permanent five-eighths (5/8)-cent sales and use tax for operations is reflected in the 2022 adopted budget.
-A special election was held in the City in September 2021 on a proposed 1% sales and use tax increase that would have raised the tax rate in the City from 9% to 9.625% and would have renewed the three-eights (3/8)-cent temporary sales and use tax.
-The election failed and the three-eighths (3/8)-cent sales and use tax expired at the end of 2021.
-Funding for capital projects is currently limited to bonds and short-term financing notes.
+Little Rock electors passed a one (1)-cent sales and use tax increase in September 2011 that went into effect on January 1, 2012.
+The one (1)-cent local sales and use tax increase was comprised of two separate sales and use taxes: (i) a permanent five-eighths (5/8)-cent sales and use tax for operations and (ii) a temporary three-eighths (3/8)-cent sales and use for capital projects, which expired on December 31, 2021.
+The permanent five-eighths (5/8)-cent sales and use tax for operations is reflected in the 2024 adopted budget.

+A special election was held in the City on November 5, 2024 on a proposed one (1)-cent local sales and use tax increase, which included (i) a temporary (10-year) five-eighths (5/8)-cent sales and use tax for capital improvements and (ii) a permanent three-eighths (3/8)-cent sales and use tax for operations.
+The voters rejected the new sales and use tax.
+Funding for capital projects is currently limited to bonds, operational revenues, grants and short-term financing notes.

 In 2002, the Board of Directors adopted a policy that established a designated reserve within the General Fund.
 At the end of the fiscal year, the Board reviews audited financial statements and determines the appropriate amount to place in the reserve.
 Prior to 2006, the Board had increased the reserve to \$9,418,000.
 The General Fund goal was to set aside the greater of \$10,000,000, or 10% of General Fund revenues in the reserve.
-The City's management team has increased the reserve to \$12 million.
+The City's management team has increased the reserve to \$13.1 million.